Historian, journalist, and philanthropist whose stories about Colorado history helped spark new interest in the state's past.

 Caroline did not have a happy childhood.
 Her father could be very cruel, and Caroline developed a lifelong dislike of men because of the way her father treated her, her mother, and her sister.
 However, the Bancrofts were able to enjoy a lot of time in the mountains of Colorado.
 Caroline had a love of hiking and visiting the outdoors from these experiences.

 Caroline was allowed to travel with her father to inspect mines across the state.
 George Bancroft had Caroline accompany him during mining trips because of her excellent knowledge of horses.
 She spent many nights hearing stories from the mountain townspeople about the old days of the West.
-She was a tomboy and enjoyed hearing folktales and going on rugged adventures.
+She rejected the traditional role that was expected of women and girls at the time and enjoyed hearing folktales and going on rugged adventures.

 It did not take Caroline long to begin writing stories of her own.
 Caroline submitted her first story for publication when she was eleven years old.
 It was rejected, but Caroline continued writing.
 She would be published over fifty times throughout her life.